spin973/AspNetCore.Identity.MongoDB/README.md

 [The library is available at NuGet.org](https://www.nuget.org/packages/AspNetCore.IdentityProvider.MongoDB).

-### Samples
+### Sample

-You can find some samples under [./samples](./samples) folder and each of the sample contain a README file on its own with the instructions showing how to run them.
+You can find a sample application under [./samples](./samples) folder.
+This is a simple asp.net core 6.0 with scaffolding identity that use MongoDB as repository.

 ### Tests